browserengineering/book/book/invalidation.md

 ```

 It's important that _all_ dependencies of the protected field set the
 dirty bit.
-This can be challenging, since it requires being vigilent
+This can be challenging, since it requires being vigilant
 about which fields depend on which others.
 But if we do forget to set
-the direty bit, we'll sometimes fail to recompute the protected
+the dirty bit, we'll sometimes fail to recompute the protected
 fields, which means we'll display the page incorrectly.
 Typically
 these bugs look like unpredictable layout glitches, and they can be
 very hard to debug---so let's be careful.